What is the Sales and Collection Cycle?

 Although many companies follow different internal processes and use more electronic-based methods, the following flowchart is a typical business process in the sales and collection cycle.

 The process usually begins when a customer approaches the company and files a customer purchase order.
 The sales department receives the document and prepares a sales order that is then sent to the credit department for a credit check.
-Remember that salespeople will not perform credit checks because their position as a salesperson may impact their credit decisions on customers.
-This is called segregation of duties.
+Remember that salespeople will not perform credit checks because their position as a salesperson may influence their bias when making credit decisions on customers.
+This separation is called segregation of duties.

 Internal Controls for Sales Class of Transactions